- Written By: Michael Lepinay

 How to set up Clearstream Slack integrations

-Quick Setup: Account Settings > Integrations > Slack Setup > Select Channel
+Quick Setup: Integrations > Slack > Connect Slack

 When you initially set up your Slack integration, you will select which channel you want synced with your Clearstream account.
 This Slack channel will be notified any time a new message is received in your Clearstream Inbox.
 You can then respond to the incoming Clearstream message without having to leave Slack.
 Note – you can set up a separate Slack integration for each Subaccount.

-How other churches using the Slack Clearstream integration
+How other churches are using the Slack Clearstream integration

 Texting is a great way to get prayer requests from your church members.
 Ther are two ways to do this: